-The one piece of hard evidence in Christian Kerr’s article was an Australian survey commissioned by the tobacco industry to be used in lobbying against the introduction of plain packaging laws in Britain.
-More problematic than the provenance of the data is the fact that only selected snippets were available, which makes it difficult to evaluate its overall worth and meaning.
-Except for a single-paragraph denial from the Labor shadow minister, Kerr’s entire article pointed in the one direction, that the policy was having no effect.
+The one piece of evidence in Christian Kerr’s article was an Australian survey commissioned by the tobacco industry, which it planned to use in lobbying against the introduction of plain packaging laws in Britain.
+The provenance of the data is worrying enough, but worse is the fact that only selected snippets of the survey report were made available, making it difficult to judge the overall worth and meaning of its findings.
+Except for a single-paragraph comment from the Labor shadow minister, Kerr’s entire article pointed in the one direction, that the policy was having no effect.
 The owner of a convenience store, for example, was quoted, but no public health experts were called on for their views.
 A later story reported the declaration by a “proud” Brisbane smoker that the policy had had no effect on her.

-The newspaper failed to crosscheck its industry figures with any official data.
-But others soon filled the gap.
-A leading economic analyst, Stephen Koukoulas, challenged the story using Australian Bureau of Statistics national accounts figures that indicated a decline in smoking over the calendar year 2013.
+The newspaper didn’t bother to check its industry figures against any official data, but others soon did.
+A leading economic analyst, Stephen Koukoulas, challenged the story using Australian Bureau of Statistics national accounts figures that indicated a decline in smoking during the calendar year 2013.

-A much bigger reaction followed Paul Barry’s dissection of the Australian’s coverage on ABC1’s Media Watch on 16 June.
+A much bigger reaction followed Paul Barry’s dissection of the Australian’s coverage on ABC TV’s Media Watch on 16 June.
 Skewered yet again by its arch enemy, the Australian reacted vigorously.
 It ran five stories on the topic the following Wednesday.
-In the subsequent week or so, there were two editorials, a couple of references in “Cut and Paste,” and several news stories and commentary columns.
-Such huge attention was clearly more due to bruised editorial egos than to audience interest.
-The coverage offers an instructive guide to how the Australian reacts when it’s under pressure.
+Then, over the subsequent week or so, came two editorials, a couple of references in “Cut and Paste,” and several news stories and commentary columns.
+All this attention clearly reflected bruised editorial egos rather than audience interest, and offered a guide to how the Australian reacts when it’s under pressure.